weberandreaseu/iasi/readme.md

 ### Data Reconstruction API

 For simple reconstruction of compressed data we provide `iasi.Composition` module.
-The following minimal example demonstrates the reconstruction of Water Vapour Averaging Kernel:
+The following minimal example demonstrates the reconstruction of water vapour averaging kernel:

 ```python
 from netCDF4 import Dataset